Dave Brubeck: Death

 Brubeck died of heart failure on December 5, 2012, in Norwalk, Connecticut, one day before his 92nd birthday.
-He was on his way to a cardiology appointment, accompanied by his son Darius.
+He was en route to a cardiology appointment, accompanied by his son Darius.
 A birthday party concert had been planned for him with family and famous guests.
 A memorial tribute was held in May 2013.

 Brubeck is interred at Umpawaug Cemetery in Redding, Connecticut.